unimarkup/specification/Frontend_Reference.md

 # Escaping special characters

 All characters may be escaped using a backslash before them.
 Escaping characters always means that the escaped character is taken literally.
 For example, there is no special meaning for `\n` or `\t`.

+**Note:** Backslash escaping may also be used for inline verbatim to render `` ` ``.

+**Note:** It is also possible to escape spaces and tabs, which are then kept as is during rendering.

 **Examples:**